On the one hand we recommend the Rode NTUSB for users with high standards. It has everything a professional microphone user can ask for.

 The Blue Yeti is a very popular product and that has a lot of satisfied customers.
 You get great features for a reasonable price.
 That makes the Blue Yeti USB Microphone a good choise.

-Budget USB microphone: Samson Meteor
+Budget USB microphone: Samson Meteorite

-For only 69 Euros amateur and hobby users as well as ambitous podcasters will get everything they need, while paying 100 Euros less than they would have to spend on our test winner (see above Rode NTUSB).
+Amateur and hobby users as well as ambitous podcasters will get everything they need, while paying 100 Euros less than they would have to spend on our test winner (see above Rode NTUSB).

 What is a USB microphone?